MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/deploy-autopilot-task-sequence.md

    1. In the **Deployment Settings**/**Specify settings to control this deployment** page, configure the settings as desired:

       1. For **Purpose:**, **Available** is normally selected.
-Making the deployment available usually means that someone such as an admin or end-user has to manually trigger and start the deployment by selecting the task sequence through methods such as the Configuration Manager Software Center, booting from a PXE enabled distribution point, or booting from task sequence bootable media.
+Making the deployment available usually means that someone such as an admin or end-user has to manually trigger and start the deployment by selecting the task sequence through methods such:

+         - The Configuration Manager Software Center.
+         - Booting from a PXE enabled distribution point
+         - Booting from task sequence bootable media.

         > [!WARNING]
         >